 In addition, Mr. Richards advises companies and directors on governance issues and has served as SEC Special Compliance Counsel, Receiver and Trustee in the liquidation of five securities firms, including Bernard L. Madoff Investment Securities LLC, Westgate Capital Management, LLC, and three major insider trading cases.
 He was appointed as the Independent Examiner in United States v.
 Computer Associates International, Inc. Some notable representations include:

 Mr. Richards served for 15 years as an Adjunct Assistant Professor at Fordham Law School.
 He is President Emeritus of the Federal Bar Council Inn of Court, and a former member of the American Inns of Court Board of Trustees.
+Mr. Richards is currently serving as a member of the Departmental Disciplinary Committee for the Appellate Division of the First Department.
 In addition, he is a regular speaker and writer on topics relating to criminal and securities law issues, internal investigations, corporate governance and compliance procedures.
 He is also a member of the American Jazz Foundation's Board of Directors.